TV Programme Sponsorship

 TV sponsorship is a great way to use the power of TV to elevate your brand.
-It can help your brand gain authority by partnering with a hit TV show.
+Partnering with a hit TV show can help your brand gain authority.

 TV programme sponsorship works by aligning your brand with a TV show.
-The quality, excitement or novelty of the TV show rubs off on your brand.
-Some sponsorships tie-ins work so closely together that the viewer starts to see the TV and the brand as inseparable.
+The TV show’s quality, excitement or novelty rubs off on your brand.
+Some sponsorship tie-ins work so closely together that the viewer starts to see the TV and the brand as inseparable.

 Working with TV broadcasters

 When we’re putting together a TV show sponsorship package, we start by talking to the broadcasters.
 We keep a regularly updated list of TV shows available for sponsorship and upcoming TV shows looking for sponsorship arrangements.

 Broadcasters will be able to provide information on the opportunities available to a sponsoring brand.
 They are keen to build active sponsorship campaigns around their TV shows.
 Toast can make the introductions between brands and sponsorship directors at all the main TV broadcasters.